myltik/azure-docs.ru-ru/articles/security/security-microsoft-virtual-academy.md

 <properties
-   pageTitle="Microsoft Virtual Academy: курсы по безопасности в Azure | Microsoft Azure" description="Эта статья содержит проверенный список курсов Microsoft Virtual Academy, связанных с безопасностью Azure.
-Microsoft Virtual Academy предлагает бесплатное интерактивное обучение, помогающее разработчикам, ИТ-специалистам, специалистам по обработке данных и студентам узнать о новейших технологиях, усовершенствовать навыки и подняться по карьерной лестнице." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security courses from Microsoft Virtual Academy | Microsoft Azure" description="This article provides a curated collection of Azure security related courses from Microsoft Virtual Academy.
+Microsoft Virtual Academy provides free, online training to help Developers, IT and Data Professionals, and students learn the latest technology, build their skills, and advance their careers." services="security" documentationCenter="na" authors="TomShinder"